Director, Office of the Vice-President (Administration) and University Registrar

 |Case coordinator (in Faculty or relevant academic area)||

-Executive Dean of Faculty, Pro Vice-Chancellor (Graduate Research and Development) and Director, QUT International College (QUTIC)
+Executive Dean of Faculty, Director, Graduate Research Centre and Director, QUT College

 |Chair, Student Misconduct Committee||